-First degree at 2:1 level (or overseas equivalent) in Sociology or a Social Science subject for direct Masters entry. .
+Generally a 2:1 Honours Degree (or overseas equivalent) in Sociology or a Social Science subject is required for direct master's entry.

 Months of entry